The PTAA Glacier Mass Balance Project

 What can we do?

-though is that glaciers tend to be located in remote, inaccessible
+glaciers tend to be located in remote, inaccessible areas and

-areas and therefore measuring their mass balance is extremely
+therefore measuring their mass balance is extremely expensive and

-expensive and labor intensive.
-Due to this, in the past, only
+labor intensive.
+Due to this, in the past, only a

 Wendell Tangborn, of Hymet, Inc., has developed and successfully used for many years a computer-model approach to produce highly accurate snowmelt forecasts and glacier mass balance reports.
 Streamflow forecasts are used by hydro-electric companies to maximize energy generation at dams.
 Using this technology, with the participation of scientists around the world, we can have accurate and timely monitoring of a statistically significant sample of world glaciers.

 PTAAGMB stands for Precipitation - Temperature - Area - Altitude - Glacier Mass Balance.
 PTAA are the data used to accurately calculate glacier mass balance without manual measurements.